 An education provider that has changed, or plans to change, a program that is on the Board’s list of approved programs must notify the Accreditation Committee about the change.
-Contact the Accreditation Unit for more information.
+Contact the Program Accreditation Team for more information.

-An education provider must complete the application form for accreditation of a medical radiation practice program and submit the form plus all required documents to the Accreditation Unit.
-For further information, see the Medical Radiation Practice Accreditation Committee Application information page.
+An education provider must complete the application form for accreditation of a medical radiation practice program and submit the form plus all required documents to the Program Accreditation Team.
+For further information, see the Application information page.

 Education providers pay two types of accreditation fees - accreditation assessment fees and annual accreditation fees.
 The Accreditation Committee sets these fees on a cost recovery basis and submits them to the Board for approval.